Using flush-cutters, cut a length of Accu-Flex® Professional Quality beading wire long enough for your design.

-|Pass the wire through a crimp bead or crimp tube then through one side of an Accu-Guard™ wire protector onto one end of the beading wire.
+String a crimp bead or crimp tube and one side of an Accu-Guard™ wire protector onto one end of the beading wire.

 Squeeze the pliers until the crimp bead has fully collapsed forming a smaller tube.

-For a more professional look, place a crimp cover over the crimped crimp tube.
-Using the front notch on the crimping pliers or a pair of chain-nose pliers, gently close the crimp cover.
-The crimped crimp tube will then be concealed inside the crimp cover.
+For a more professional look, place a crimp cover over the crimps.
+Using the front notch on the crimping pliers or a pair of chain-nose pliers, gently close each crimp cover.
+The tubes will then be concealed inside the crimp cover.

 Permission to copy this instruction sheet is granted for non-commercial educational purposes only.
 All other reproduction requires written permission.
 Please email email@example.com for more information.